MicrosoftDocs/architecture-center/docs/framework/devops/automation-configuration.md

 The deployment script resource behaves similar to any other Azure resource:

-- Can be used in an ARM template
+- Can be used in an ARM template.
-- Contain ARM template dependencies on other resources
+- Contain ARM template dependencies on other resources.
-- Consume input, produce output
+- Consume input, produce output.
-- Use a user-assigned managed identity for authentication
+- Use a user-assigned managed identity for authentication.

 When deployed, the deployment script runs PowerShell or Azure CLI commands and scripts.
 Script execution and logging can be observed in the Azure portal or with the Azure CLI and PowerShell module.
 Many options can be configured like environment variables for the execution environment, timeout options, and what to do with the resource after a script failure.